Disappearance of Relisha Rudd: Deaths of Andrea and Kahlil Tatum

-Steve Wilkos show

-In October 2017, Relisha's mother, Shamika Young, her stepfather, Antonio Wheeler, and her grandmother, Melissa Young appeared on The Steve Wilkos Show.
-Shamika refused a polygraph test, but Antonio and Melissa were asked if they participated in any way in Relisha's disappearance; both answered no and the polygraph results confirmed that they were telling the truth.

 Theories

-There are a limited number of theories for what happened to Relisha, given Tatum's predatory behavior and violent murder-suicide shortly after her disappearance.
-Authorities generally believe that Rudd was either murdered by Tatum or sold to sex-traffickers, although the sex trafficking theory has been ruled out by DC Metropolitan Police Detectives.
-In an interview with The Washington Post, a senior law-enforcement official suspected that Tatum had been sexually exploiting Relisha, and possibly pimping her to others, and may have killed his wife due to her finding out about his activities.
-Other theories are that Ricky Sheridan Lyles Sr., who is Tatum's brother-in-law, may be involved, and could have killed Tatum.
-Relisha's mother, Shamika Young, stated on The Steve Wilkos Show that Tatum had been shot twice.
+There are a limited number of theories for what happened to Rudd, given Tatum's behavior and murder-suicide shortly after her disappearance.
+Authorities generally believe that Rudd was either murdered by Tatum or sold by her mother Shamika and stepfather Antonio Wheeler to a sex-trafficking crime organization, although the sex trafficking theory has been ruled out by DC Metropolitan Police Detectives.
+There are also theories from the stepfather and other relatives that Rudd is still alive, since her body was never found.
+In an interview with The Washington Post, a senior law-enforcement official suspected that Tatum had been sexually exploiting Relisha and possibly pimping her to others, and may have killed his wife due to her finding out about his activities.
+Another theory is that Ricky Sheridan Lyles Sr., who was Tatum's brother-in-law, might have been involved and could have killed Tatum.
 Lyles was questioned but ruled out as a person of interest.